Mental Health Diagnosis: How Exact Is An Online Eating Disorder Test?

 • Difficulty concentrating on things that they previously found engaging

-What are the signs of anorexia nervosa?
+What are the signs or symptoms of anorexia nervosa?

 When someone has anorexia, their mind may be consumed by their illness.
 As a result of this, they may isolate themselves socially, act in a way that is "not like themselves," or become highly secretive.
 That said, many people can be good at hiding their condition and may make excuses to cover up their behavior.
 You might see significant weight loss, and a person may become noticeably underweight.
 Some of the other common symptoms of anorexia can be brittle hair and nails, dry skin, complaints of frequent headaches, dizziness or fainting, and abnormal blood work.

-What are the signs of bulimia nervosa?
+What are the signs of bulimia nervosa diagnosis?

 Episodes of binging and purging usually categorize bulimia.
 Typically, someone who experiences bulimia will try to conceal their behavior from those around them and may go to great lengths to do so.
 After eating a large amount of food, a person with bulimia may vomit afterward, so if someone excuses themselves to use the bathroom after every meal, that could be a potential warning sign.
 They might also misuse diuretics, laxatives, or exercise to purge.
 People with bulimia may become depressed or irritable.
 You might notice broken blood capillaries under their eyes from the force of the vomiting.
 Other symptoms could include GI issues, secretive behavior, isolation, facial swelling, a sore throat, abnormal blood work, or electrolyte imbalances.

-The health consequences of eating disorders
+The physical and mental health consequences of eating disorders

 Eating disorders can be destructive, painful illnesses to live with.
 People often feel helpless, but recovery can be possible.